 However, many people are not aware that Booking.com also provides listings and reservation facilities for reserving apartments.
-Their prices are usually comparatively best.
+Their prices are usually comparatively the best.
 For property owners, it’s a free listing service.
 The fee is applied per booking.

 This is another big alternative for Airbnb.
-It is one of the world’s largest search engine for vacation rentals.
+It is one of the world’s largest search engines for vacation rentals.
 It offers more than 15 million listings in over 200 countries.
 More than 300 vacation rental and hotel booking service providers are integrated into this search engine.
 The list includes the hot shots of the industry like Booking.com, Expedia, VRBO, HomeAway, and TripAdvisor.

 The company was founded in 2014 and quickly became popular among tech-savvy travelers.
 It is a user-friendly interface and some great features like smart filtering and property comparison.

 TripAdvisor is another popular website among tourists and travelers.
-It is a global platform with user-generated content, price comparison tools and online bookings for lodging, transportation, restaurants and travel experiences.
+It is a global platform with user-generated content, price comparison tools, and online bookings for lodging, transportation, restaurants, and travel experiences.
 As per 2018 statistics, the website had an average of 490 million unique visitors per month.
-User-generated content is the USP of Tripadvisor.
+User-generated content is the USP of TripAdvisor.

-Vacation Rentals by Owner aka Vrbo has been in the market since 1996.
+Vacation Rentals by Owner, aka Vrbo, has been in the market since 1996.
 Almost a decade older than Airbnb.
 They have over a million properties listed on their website.
 Initially, Vrbo used to charge property owners only.
 In 2016, they changed their business model and started charging guests a booking fee.